grpc/grpc.io/content/en/docs/guides/service-config.md

 - Enables the `round_robin` load balancing policy.
 - Sets a default call timeout of 1s that applies to all methods in all services.
-- Overides that timeout to be 2s for the `bar` method in the `foo` service as well as all the methods in the `baz` service.
+- Overrides that timeout to be 2s for the `bar` method in the `foo` service as well as all the methods in the `baz` service.